Skip to main content

 He was such a failed hero.
 In many ways I am glad that he failed.
 It’s only because I have the hindsight that he did not have.
 History has demonstrated that his diagnosis of China’s social ill at the time was not entirely right and his remedies could have caused greater harm than good.

 Also, those cultural practices, such as the Mid-Autumn Festival that Qian was so disgusted with, have important social and political values.
 That Chinese people get to keep their traditions is a way for them to preserve their history, their memory and their identity.
-If Qian had got his way, Chinese people would have lost their beings and merely become an extension of the West, and the world would have become duller with one civilisation less.
+If Qian had got his way, Chinese people would have lost their beings and merely become an extension of the West.
+People who forgot their cultural roots do not have a future.

 Nonetheless, he was still a hero.
+He was a hero because of his love for China and his dedication to make China a better place.
 And for this, we should commemorate him.

 About the Author